Aji Fantasy Peppers – A Super Productive Variety!

 Aji fantasy white peppers ripe in hand

-The fruity flavor is different from your average grocery store pepper, so you’ll just have to try the aji fantasy to fully understand.
+The fruity flavor is different from your average grocery store pepper, so you’ll just have to try the aji fantasy to understand.
 However, I think you’ll be happily surprised by how versatile and useful this variety can be.

 Calvin Thumbnail